 Release Stage

-We pulled all the bags out of the water and distributed the prawns randomly among six traps with the ends tied shut.
+We pulled all the bags out of the water and distributed the prawns haphazardly among six traps with the ends tied shut.
 These traps were set for ~24 hours.

 Data collection

 After we hauled the traps, we assessed the state of the prawns.
 They were assigned as alive (0 if dead, 1 if alive), dead (0 if alive, 1 if dead and intact), or scavenged (0 if alive, 1 if dead and scavenged).
 Stage data (0=juvenile, 1=male, 2=transitional, 3=female, 4=egged female, 5=spent female) and carapace length (if intact) was collected for all prawns.
 Their band colour (and therefore treatment) was also recorded, or NA (unbanded).